pyos/dg/src/loops.md

 it would probably contain some loops.
 That's why there are two kinds of these in dg.
 Both are pretty simple, though.

-`while` loops while a condition is satisfied.
+`while` loops while a condition is satisfied, and returns the value of its last iteration.

 ```dg
 a = 0